AARP Eye Center

 If you're insured under a NJ FamilyCare plan — including Medicaid, Medicare, and Tricare — you're not impacted by the expanded federal tax credits or the state’s NJHPS subsidy.

 What if I already have health insurance?

-If you or your spouse have job-based insurance, the only way you will qualify for financial help on GetCoveredNJ is if your insurance does not meet minimum standards for affordability and coverage.
-A job-based health plan is considered "affordable" if your share of the monthly premiums for the lowest-cost coverage is less than 9.83 percent of your household income for an individual or less than 8.27 percent for a family.
-Note that there are certain rules for minimum coverage and affordability that employer plans must meet.
+- If you or your spouse have job-based insurance, the only way you will qualify for financial help on GetCoveredNJ is if your insurance does not meet minimum standards for affordability and coverage.
+A job-based health plan is considered unaffordable if the premiums are more than 8.39 percent of the family’s household income.

 Will I need to get a new doctor?

 That depends.
 Major insurance providers, including AmeriHealth and Horizon Blue Cross Blue Shield, offer GetCoveredNJ plans, but not all doctors accept them.
 You can talk to your primary care physician or use the Shop and Compare Tool to see whether a particular doctor or practice will accept a marketplace plan.

 Will my family members qualify for the same health plan that I do?

 It depends.
 Family members in the same household may qualify for different programs because of their age, income, disability, caregiver status or immigration status.
 Such families may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted or whether their provider accepts Medicaid coverage.
 If you're not sure what makes the most sense for your family, get free advice from a certified insurance broker or assister.